douglasgreen/pagemaker/README.md

 1. It would allow for the semantic application of IDs or classes, eliminating concerns about their specificity weights and the need for later overwrites.
 Therefore, IDs could naturally be used for top-level page containers, with the ability to be overridden by lower-level page classes.
 2. The precedence of third-party stylesheets would be determined by the order in which they were applied, enabling more streamlined coordination.

-In the absence of a well-designed CSS system, a practical solution would be to stick exclusively to top-level class-based selectors.
+In the absence of a well-designed CSS system, a practical solution would be to stick exclusively to top-level class-based selectors applied to widgets.
 By avoiding the use of !important and ID-based selectors, most problems can be mitigated, given that all selectors would then operate at the same level of specificity.
-Within a widget:
+And within each widget:
-* Tags can be used as selectors inside top-level class selectors without affecting urelated usage of the tags in other widgets.
+* Tags can be used as selectors inside the top-level class selector of the widget without affecting unrelated usage of the tags in other widgets.
 * Inline styles can be used because they are always applied last so they don't violate the precedence rule.
-* Information hiding and code brevity are achieved because the top-level container can apply complex substyles without needing to specify their subclass names.
+* Information hiding and code brevity are achieved because the widget class can apply complex substyles without needing to specify their subclass names.

 ### How is JS poorly designed and how can we do better?
 JavaScript is a programming language that was hastily put together and gradually refined over years via a committee-led process.
 Its fundamental design leaves much to be desired, marked by issues such as: